Anirudh-rao/Rust.org/2.Primitives/Readme.md

 ## Literals and operators
 Integers `1`, floats `1.2`, characters `'a'`, strings `"abc"`, booleans `true` and the unit type () can be expressed using literals.

-Integers can, alternatively, be expressed using hexadecimal, octal or binary notation using these prefixes respectively: 0x, 0o or 0b.
+Integers can, alternatively, be expressed using `hexadecimal`, `octal` or `binary` notation using these prefixes respectively: 0x, 0o or 0b.

-Underscores can be inserted in numeric literals to improve readability, e.g. 1_000 is the same as 1000, and 0.000_001 is the same as 0.000001.
+Underscores can be inserted in numeric literals to improve readability, e.g. `1_000` is the same as `1000`, and 0.000_001 is the same as 0.000001.

-Rust also supports scientific E-notation, e.g. 1e6, 7.6e-4.
-The associated type is f64.
+Rust also supports scientific E-notation, e.g.`1e6`, `7.6e-4`.
+The associated type is `f64`.

 We need to tell the compiler the type of the literals we use.
 For now, we'll use the u32 suffix to indicate that the literal is an unsigned 32-bit integer, and the i32 suffix to indicate that it's a signed 32-bit integer.